WayneDW/WayneDW.github.io/_posts/2024-04-02-kalman-filter.md

 \end{align}$$

-For more studies on the MLE estimates of $\mathrm{A, H, Q, R}$, we refer interested readers to section 16.3.2 {% cite bayes_filtering %}.
+For more studies on the MLE estimates of $\mathrm{A, H, Q, R}$, we refer interested readers to section 16.3.2 and 16.3.3 in {% cite bayes_filtering %}.

 #### Appendix